louismunro/seven_layers_of_wisdom/README.md

 Run tcpdump inside it and capture incoming ethernet frames.
 Run arping in another container and notice how the broadcast frames are not seen inside the container in a different VLAN.

+Create br2 with the `create_br2.sh` script.
+Create two new containers with create_cont4.sh and create_cont5.sh.
+This will also give them ips 10.101.0.2/24 and 10.101.0.3/24.
+Note how these are not part of the 10.99.0.0/24 subnet.

+Run an `arping -ieth0 -c5 10.99.0.4` from ns0.
+At the same time, run `tcpdump -ieth0 -etnnl arp` from ns4.
+Notice how you see the broadcasts for the 10.99.0.0/24 subnet, even though the ip of ns4 is in the 10.101.0.024 subnet.
+Why?

+Run the `set_vlans.sh` script.
+It will place the containers in vlans 99 and 101.

+Swap the bridges for ns2 and ns4 by running:

+`ip link set dev veth5 master br2`
+`ip link set dev veth9 master br1`

+Can you still ping either container from another in the same subnet?
+Why?

+How would you fix that?

+Additional exercises

+fdb poisoning (duplicate MAC)

+Copy the MAC of one container to another's eth0 by running the following:
+`ip link dev eth0 $COPIED_MAC`

+Run `arping -ieth0 $SOME_IP` and let it run.

+From another container, try pinging the IP of the container whose MAC was cloned.
+What happens?
+Why?

+Check out `bridge monitor fdb` on br1.